Mids host Marymount in 2012-13 season opener.

 Earl received a Bachelor of Science degree in marketing from Penn State in December of 1997 and played his final season as a graduate student.
 He earned his master's degree in business logistics at Penn State in 2007.
 Earl also is a former member of the Fiscal Integrity Team for the NCAA Certification Committee and the Student-Athlete Advisory Board.

 Dan comes from a basketball family.
 His father, Denny, was a starting forward for Rutgers University in the mid-60s where he played under head coach Bill Foster and alongside the late Jim Valvano.
 His brother, Brian, was a standout guard at Princeton from 1996-99, winning more games (95) than any Princeton player in school history.
 As an assistant now with the Tigers, Brian helped guide Princeton to the 2011 NCAA Tournament.

-Dan and his wife, Sheila, were married in the summer of 2008 and are the parents of a girl, Mila, born August 17, 2012.
+Dan and his wife, Sheila, were married in the summer of 2008 and are the parents of two daughters, Mila and Alyssa.